-- maintaining in force an authorisation system for the import of raw eggs and raw egg products such as the ones laid down in Article 10 of Act No 25/1993 and Articles 3 (e) and 4 of Regulation (IS) No 448/2012, - maintaining in force an authorisation system for the import of unpasteurised milk and dairy products processed from unpasteurised milk and additional requirements, such as laid down in Article 10 of Act No 25/1993 and Articles 3 (f), 4 and 5 of Regulation (IS) No 448/2012, and a prohibition of the marketing of imported dairy products processed from unpasteurised milk, such as laid down in Article 7a of Regulation (IS) No 104/2010, - maintaining in force an administrative practice, such as the one applicable in the context of the application of Regulation (IS) No 448/2012, of requiring importers to make a declaration and obtain an approval for the import of treated egg and dairy products,
+- by maintaining in force an authorisation system for the import of raw eggs and raw egg products and additional requirements such as the ones laid down in Article 10 of Act No 25/1993 and Articles 3 (e), 4 and 5 of Regulation (IS) No 448/2012, - by maintaining in force an authorisation system for the import of unpasteurised milk and dairy products processed from unpasteurised milk and additional requirements, a prohibition of the marketing for direct human consumption of imported dairy products processed from unpasteurised milk as well as additional requirements for the import of certain cheeses such as laid down in Article 10 of Act No 25/1993 and Articles 3 (f), 4 and 5 of Regulation (IS) No 448/2012, - by maintaining in force an administrative practice, such as the one applicable in the context of the application of Regulation (IS) No 448/2012, of requiring importers to make a declaration and obtain an approval for the import of treated egg and dairy products,

-Iceland has failed to fulfil its obligations arising from the Act referred to at Point 1.1.1 of Chapter I of Annex I to the EEA Agreement, Council Directive 89/662/EEC of 11 December 1989 concerning veterinary checks in intra-Community trade with a view to the completion of the internal market as amended and as adapted to the EEA Agreement by

-Protocol 1 thereto and by the sectoral adaptations in Annex I thereto, and in particular Article 5 of that directive.
+Iceland has failed to fulfil its obligations arising from the Act referred to at Point 1.1.1 of Chapter I of Annex I to the EEA Agreement, Council Directive 89/662/EEC of 11 December 1989 concerning veterinary checks in intra-Community trade with a view to the completion of the internal market as amended and as adapted to the EEA Agreement by Protocol 1 thereto and by the sectoral adaptations in Annex I thereto, and in particular Article 5 thereof.

-Pursuant to the second paragraph of Article 31 of the Agreement between the EFTA States on the Establishment of a Surveillance Authority and a Court of Justice, the EFTA Surveillance Authority requires Iceland to take the measures necessary to comply with this reasoned opinion within two months of its receipt.
+In these circumstances, and acting under Article 31 of the Agreement between the EFTA States on the Establishment of a Surveillance Authority and a Court of Justice, the Authority requests that the Icelandic Government submits its observations on the content of this letter within two months of its receipt.